kevinVervier/TiSAn/README.md

 `devtools::install_github("kevinVervier/TiSAn")`

 ## Dependencies (R packages)
-All packages should be installed automatically at the same time that TiSAN package.
+All packages should be installed automatically at the same time that TiSAn package.

 ## Databases
 User can find human brain and heart databases, as gzipped .bed files (+index) at: http://flamingo.psychiatry.uiowa.edu/TiSAn/